ishtails/Guardian/README.md

 # Installation Guide

-This is a simple guide to help you locally install and run the backend.
+This is a simple guide to help you locally setup the backend for development.

 ## Prerequisites